A WIZARD OF WOOD

 A Tuk Tuk Hop

-Just a few kilometres from The Flame Tree Estate & Hotel is the wood carving workshop run by Mahinda Jayalath, who has been carving wood for 30 years.
-His workshop is arrestingly modest – a mere covered shelter off a tiny back road where he and his 3 workers sit making their carvings.
-His work sits within a most ancient and celebrated Kandyan tradition for it was here, in the Kandyan kingdom that the island produced one of its greatest and most forgotten artists - Delmada Devendra Mulachari, the Grinling Gibbons, of Sri Lanka.
+Just a few kilometres from The Flame Tree Estate & Hotel is the woodcarving workshop run by Mahinda Jayalath, who has been carving for 30 years.
+His workshop is arrestingly modest – a mere covered shelter off a tiny back road where he and his three workers sit making their carvings.
+His work sits within a most ancient and celebrated Kandyan tradition, for it was here, in the Kandyan kingdom, that the island produced one of its most significant and most forgotten artists - Delmada Devendra Mulachari, the Grinling Gibbons of Sri Lanka.

-Mulachari is renowned nearby Embekke Devale, a magical medieval masterpiece, in which formality occupies but the smallest of parts.
-In every section, in every place, are the surviving 500 statues of the great artist, each a masterpiece in of itself.
-Exquisitely carved models of entwined swans and ropes, mothers breast feeding children, double headed eagles, soldiers, horses, wrestlers and elephants – all validate why this temple is famed across Asia for its world class carvings.
+Mulachari is renowned for its proximity to Embekke Devale, a magical medieval masterpiece in which formality occupies but the smallest part.
+In every section, in every place, are the surviving 500 statues of the great artist, each a masterpiece in itself.
+Exquisitely carved models of entwined swans and ropes, mothers breastfeeding children, double-headed eagles, soldiers, horses, wrestlers and elephants – all validate why this temple is famed across Asia for its world-class carvings.
 But there is more.
 Fantasy intervenes.
-Erupting from a vein is a figure of a women; a bird takes on human attributes, a slight of hand revels that an elephant is a bull; another, that is a lion.
-Today the demand for wood carvings is more for doors and windows, lattice work to position above doors; and statues of Lord Buddha, plus the odd elephant or cobra for the tourist market.
-All this, and more is what Mahinda Jayalath and his tiny team put out.
-Should you be around for more than 2 or three days, he is more than likely to have the right amount of time to make any sort of special commission.
+Erupting from a vein is a figure of a woman; a bird assumes human attributes; a sleight of hand reveals that an elephant is a bull; another, that a lion.
+Today, the demand for wood carvings is for doors and windows, lattice work above doors, and statues of Lord Buddha, plus the odd elephant or cobra for the tourist market.
+All this, and more, is what Mahinda Jayalath and his tiny team put out.
+Should you be around for more than 2 or 3 days, he is more than likely to have enough time to make any special commission.